Republic of South Maluku

-The Republic of South Maluku (Indonesian: Republik Maluku Selatan) was an unrecognised Indonesian secessionist movement that claimed the islands of Ambon, Buru, and Seram, which currently make up most of the province of Maluku.
+The Republic of South Maluku (Indonesian: Republik Maluku Selatan), also known as the Republic of the South Moluccas (Dutch: Republiek der Zuid-Molukken), was an unrecognised Indonesian secessionist movement that claimed the islands of Ambon, Buru, and Seram, which currently make up most of the province of Maluku.

 The Dutch conquest exerted colonial control across the archipelago in the 19th century, establishing a unitary administration.
 The borders of present-day Indonesia were formed through colonial expansion finalised in the 20th century.
 After the occupation by the Japanese Empire during World War II ended in 1945, nationalist leaders on Java unilaterally declared Indonesian independence.
 Early organised indigenous resistance came from the South Moluccas with support and aid from the Dutch government and military.
 The South Moluccan rebels initially clung on to an early post-colonial treaty prescribing a federal form of statehood.
 When that treaty, agreed between the Dutch government and the Indonesian government in December 1949, was broken, they unilaterally declared a fully independent Republic of South Maluku (RMS) in April 1950.
 The South Moluccan leaders based their decision on the treaty, which stipulated autonomy for each of the states of the federation.

 After the defeat of the RMS on Ambon by Indonesian forces in November 1950, the self-declared government withdrew to Seram, where an armed struggle continued on until 2 December 1963.
 The government-in-exile moved to the Netherlands in 1966, following resistance leader and president Chris Soumokil's capture and execution by Indonesian authorities.
 The exiled government has continued to claim the existence of the Republic of South Maluku, with John Wattilete as its incumbent president since April 2010.
 However, unlike the Free Papua Movement, the group has never carried acts of violence against the Indonesian government in the present day.
-The Republic of South Maluku has been a member state of the Unrepresented Nations and Peoples Organization (UNPO) since 1991.
+The Republic of South Maluku has been a member state within the Unrepresented Nations and Peoples Organization (UNPO) since 1991.